jdoleary/Spellmasons/docs/CriticalPath.md

     - Manually test all spells for desync issues (in multiplayer)
     - Release

-- Allow over 3x mana?
-How else will people afford to summon expensive units?
 - Make all perks stackable
 - make music play in menu